Battle of Zela (67 BC)

+Portrait of the king of Pontus Mithridates VI as Heracles.
+Marble, Roman imperial period (1st century).

 The Battle of Zela, not to be confused with the more famous battle in 47 BC, was fought in 67 BC near Zela in the Kingdom of Pontus.
 The battle resulted in a stunning Pontic victory and King Mithridates' successful reclamation of his kingdom.
 Mithridates' victory was short-lived however, as within a few years he would be completely defeated by Pompey the Great.

 Background

 Between 88 BC and 63 BC the Roman Republic fought three wars with Mithridates VI of Pontus.
 For the third of these Mithridatic Wars, the Romans sent Lucius Licinius Lucullus and Marcus Aurelius Cotta, the consuls of 74 BC, to fight the king of Pontus.
 At the start of the war Cotta was defeated and became trapped in the city of Chalcedon.
 His colleague Lucullus came to his rescue and defeated Mithridates during the siege of Cyzicus.
 Lucullus then took the war into Pontus and eventually all the way up into Armenia where he defeated Mithridates' son-in-law and ally King Tigranes II of Armenia (see: Battle of Tigranocerta and Battle of Artaxata).
 Unfortunately for Lucullus his army forced him to turn back and they marched into Pontus again.
 Lucullus then convinced the bulk of his army to join him in a campaign in northern Mesopotamia which was far more hospitable.
 The Romans thought they had finally defeated Mithridates and never expected him to launch an invasion into Pontus.